Vlashious/natatnik/CONTENT/POGRAMMING LANGUAGES/C SHARP.md

 }
 ```
 ## Enums
 Allow you to create readable selections that are based of integer values and you can use them in the English format.
+You can cast it to the integer type by using `(int)`.
 ```c#
 // Code without enums.
 public class SelectDifficulty